-A project that is programmed prior to receiving federal approval for construction must receive the federal approval for construction prior to construction allocation.
+A project that is programmed prior to receiving federal approval for construction must receive the federal approval in the FTIP prior to construction allocation.

-29. Programming of Construction Management/General Contractor Projects
+29. Programming of Alternative Delivery Method Projects

-Projects using the Construction Management/General Contractor delivery method should be identified at the time of programming.
-If a Construction Management/General Contractor delivery strategy is determined at a later date, the project shall be amended accordingly.
+Projects using the Construction Manager/General Contractor delivery method should be identified at the time of programming.
+If a Construction Manager/General Contractor delivery strategy is determined at a later date, the project shall be amended accordingly.
 The project will be programmed in the same manner as projects utilizing design-bid-build delivery, although flexibility in schedule, scope and cost may be requested and approved consistent with allocation and programming capacity, and timely use of funds policy.